colmpat/1brc/README.md

 I also came across some literature that says we can compress the trie to make it faster.
 I'm going to try that next as well.

+Just tried to make the children a rune map which actually slowed things down 2x.
+The map access is just way slower than doing binary search I guess.
+I'm going to try to compress the trie next.

 #### v2.4
 I was reading an article about faster map lookups and then saw another stach overflow post that made the same claim so I added this weird-unintuitive lookup pattern to the map access.
 This actually made the